andimoto/couchpotato/README.md

 # CouchPotatoTools - Table/Phone Holder for your couch

-Want to chilaxing on the couch without holding you smart phone in your hand al time?
-Use THIS!
+Want to chilaxing on the couch without holding you smart phone, tablet or e-reader in your hand all the time?
+Use THIS!!!!1!!1!!

-This is a profile which can be placed on the couch.
-It has rails on the side to slide in a holder for a smart phone or tablet for watching videos while chilaxing on the couch.
-No need to hold your smart phone all the time ;).
+This is a profile which can be placed on the couch for example.
+It has a profile on the side to slide in into a holder for a smart phone, tablet or e-reader for watching videos or reading ebooks while chilaxing on the couch.
+No need to hold your device all the time ;).

 The current phone holder is for a BQ Aquaris X with slim case.
+The tablet holder has the size for a Galaxy Tab2 without case.

 ![](001.jpg)